hypersoft/pointer-stack/README.md

 ><hr>

 #### Protection

-   00. pointer\_stack_lock

 Sometimes you need a pointer to a pointer, since we have these, we need a reference counted way to prevent the stack from growing and shrinking.
 Reallocation sometimes transfers the stack data to a new location.
-Whenever, a stack is limited, lock, essentially "does nothing", unless the, stack becomes, "unlimited".<br><br>
+Whenever, a stack is limited, lock/unlock, essentially "do nothing", unless the, stack becomes, "unlimited".

+   00. pointer\_stack_lock

+	  Always increments the lock reference count by 1.<br><br>

    00. pointer\_stack_unlock

-	  decrements the lock reference count by 1.<br><br>
+	  Always decrements the lock reference count by 1.<br><br>

 ><hr>

 #### Optimization
+Optimization takes place in the allocation and deallocation routines.
+Instead of, reallocating the "stack frame" for each "push" and "pop", space can be automatically reserved or truncated by calling any of the following procedures.

    00. pointer\_stack\_auto_pack